wp-plugins/wordpress-ecommerce/readme.txt

 = Some MarketPress Features: =
 * Simple product thumbnails/images with lightbox zooming
 * Add temporary sale prices
-* Downloadable/digital products with limits and tracking - Premium Version only!
+* Downloadable/digital products with limits and tracking - NOW IN THE LITE VERSION!
+* Full coupon/discount support.
+Create coupon codes for percentage or amount off, and control and track their usage date range and/or maximum uses - NOW IN THE LITE VERSION!
 * Unlimited product variations
 * Stock tracking and alerts per variation
 * Per order product limits